fredmoseley/fullcourt-ai/draft/leagues/2025-NFBKC-50s-#29/transcripts/round-16.md

 ```

 ## Notes
+I would like to focus on specialists this round.
+Specifically steals.  ~1.5 steals or ~5 assists or ~1.5 blocks
-Focusing on specialists at this point.
-Focused on Caruso and Chris Paul.
+on Caruso and Chris Paul.
 Good conversation with GPT.
-It was able to identify players with upside, specialists (steals. ~1.5 steals or ~5 assists or ~1.5 blocks).
+It was able to identify both players with upside, specialists .
 GPT believed my team needed Caruso more.

 ## Issues